SAS EuroBonus World Mastercard

 The insurance is valid on international trips when the cardholder has paid 100% of the trip price or car rental costs with the card.
 The insured parties also include the cardholder's spouse/partner and/or the insured person's children, and the spouse's/partner's accompanying children.

+We do not recommend travelling solely with the SAS EuroBonus Mastercard’s travel insurance.
 The maximum compensation amounts are low, and the requirement to pay all travel costs with the card is too strict.
 If even a small part of the costs is paid in another way, there remains doubt whether the travel insurance is valid at all.
 For this reason, you should always purchase separate travel insurance for international trips.

 Read more about travel insurance on Finnoy Travel's website.